erenard/presentation/jstoolchain/slides.md

 ]
 .g_col2[
 ### 1. Configuration
-- the `data-main` element is the entry point
-- dependencies are loaded from `script`
+- dependencies are loaded from the `script` directory
 - dependency names are associated with a path
 - the `shim` section defines dependencies for non-modular dependencies